Linearly shellable complexes: Introduction

-The second main results is that the Coxeter complex of an interval $[u,v]_R$ is linearly shellable (Theorem \ref{teorema lineare}).
-The shellability is obtained using a corollary of the previous theorem (Corollary \ref{corollario riflessioni}).
-Then linear shellability follows from the order preserving property for the Bruhat order of the projections $P^J : W \rightarrow W^J$ and a splitting of the Bruhat order along parabolic quotients due to V. Deodhar (see Theorem \ref{deodhar} and Corollary \ref{cor deodhar}).
-All linear extensions of the right weak order on the interval $[u,v]_R$ provide shelling orders of its Coxeter complex (Proposition \ref{prop shelling debole}).
-To obtain the linear shellability we need the Bruhat order on a set of Grassmannian permutations in bijection with the interval; to do this we consider a refinement of the poset $([u,v]_R,\leq)$, where $\leq$ is the Bruhat order (see the proof of Theorem \ref{teorema lineare} and Theorem \ref{teorema tutti shelling}).
+The linear shellability of these complexes follows from the order preserving property for the Bruhat order of the projections $P^J : W \rightarrow W^J$ and a splitting of the Bruhat order along parabolic quotients due to V. Deodhar (see Theorem \ref{th deodhar} and its corollaries).
+Linear extensions of the right weak order on the set $X\subseteq W$ we are considering provide shelling orders of their Coxeter complex $C(X)$.
+To obtain the linear shellability we need the Bruhat order on a set of Grassmannian permutations in bijection with $X$; to do this we consider a refinement of the poset $(X,\leq)$, where $\leq$ is the Bruhat order (see the proof of Theorem \ref{teorema lineare} and Theorem \ref{teorema tutti shelling}).
 Such a refinement is denoted by $\preccurlyeq$ (see also Figure \ref{Hasse2} and Remark \ref{osservazione Bruhat}).
+We also consider type--selected Coxeter complexes for finite order ideal in the Bruhat order of quotients $W^J$, generalizing to Coxeter groups the result of \cite[Theorem 4.5]{BoloSentiBulletin} (see Theorem \ref{teorema selected}), and two--sided Coxeter complexes, as introduced in \cite{petersen}.
+We collect here some of the linearly shellable simplicial complexes studied in the section: \begin{enumerate} \item the Coxeter complex of an order ideal of the right weak order (Theorem \ref{teorema lineare}).
+These include the \emph{Coxeter cones} of J. Stembridge's paper \cite{stembridge}, \item the Coxeter complex of an interval $[u,v]_R$ of the right weak order (Corollary \ref{corollario intervalli}),